CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Methods

 \subsection{CongFu Layer Architecture}

-The CongFu layer takes two graphs and a context vector as input, and outputs an updated triplet.
-This layer consists of three distinct modules: Context Propagation, which allows the flow of information from the initial context to the nodes of the graphs; Graph Update, which propagates the injected information along the graph; and Bottleneck, which combines the local contexts associated with each graph into a global context.
-The layer outputs updated representations of the two graphs and the context.
+The CongFu layer receives as input two molecular graphs and a context vector (representing a cell line) and outputs an updated triplet.
+This layer consists of three distinct modules:

+\begin{enumerate} \item Context Propagation: allows the flow of information from the initial context to the nodes of the graphs \item Graph Update: propagates the injected information along the graph \item Bottleneck: combines the local contexts associated with each graph to form a global context \end{enumerate} As a result, the layer outputs updated representations of both graphs and the context.